iam-ejidek/qr-forge-devops/README.md

 ## 🤝 Contributing

-This is a learning project for DevOps portfolio.
+This is a learning project for my DevOps portfolio.
 Feel free to:
 - Fork and modify for your needs
 - Add improvements and submit PRs
 - Use as reference for your own projects